Stucco Raised Planter Project

 We built the planter to a certain point, then built the patio to nest into the curve of the planter before completing the planter and finishing with the final coats of colored stucco finish.
 This way, the final stucco coat wouldn’t get damaged in either process.
 Unlike paint, stucco is hard to patch seamlessly.

 Here is the final stucco color coat completed.
 We have a unique finishing technique that allows the stucco to come out very smooth and “soft” looking.
-It’s visually soft and you can run your hand across it and not scratch yourself on it.
+It’s visually and texturally soft as you can run your hand across it and not scratch yourself on it.

 The walls will inevitably be compared to those Mediterranean locales such as in Italy or the south of France.
 However, all the materials are locally sourced, except for the pigment in this case.
-It is actually a material befitting the Northwest as our climate is similar to a Mediterranean climate in some respects.
+It is actually a material befitting the Northwest as our climate is similar to a Mediterranean climate with our dry summers and mild winters.

 Another custom touch we included was maple leaf impressions!